EvilMcJerkface/vprofiler/README.md

 * Linux

-The factor selector is written in Java and Python.
+The factor selector is mainly written in Java and Python.
 To run it, you need the following:

 * Java 1.7+
 * Python 2.7+
-* Linux
+* Linux (for the shell scripts)

 ### 2. Integration of Execution Time Tracer